blazej-bucha/graflab-cookbook/README.md

 # Description

-GrafLab and isGrafLab cookbooks.
+GrafLab and isGrafLab cookbook.

 Provided are HOWTOs, showing basic and advanced applications using the command line.
-The cookbooks are centered around gravity field modelling, but included are several tricks to exploit the routines beyond their original intention (planetary topographies, etc.).
+The cookbook is centered around gravity field modelling, but included are several tricks to exploit the routines beyond their original intention (planetary topographies, etc.).